FancyPixel/fancypixel.github.io/source/_posts/2015-05-23-apis-with-rails-render-json-the-simple-way.markdown

 end
 ~~~

+As you can see I already added some stuff that we'll need in short, that is ```V1::UsersSerializer``` module.
+If you haven't already, notice the scoping (V1) of our serializers: in doing so we can follow the evolution of our API's versions with no hassles, possibly going to redefine the behavior of only serializers that may change.
+Do not forget to add new routes:

+---IT
 Come vedete ho già aggiunto alcune cose che ci serviranno tra poco e cioè il modulo ```V1::UsersSerializer``` che contiene i metodi di serializzazione.
 Se non lo avete già fatto, notate lo scoping dei nostri serializers (V1): così fancendo possiamo seguire senza problemi l'evoluzione delle versioni delle nostre API, andando eventualmente a ridefinire il comportamento solo dei serializers che dovessero cambiare.
 Non dimentichiamoci di specificare la nuova route:
+---

 ~~~ruby
 # config/routes.rb